vectara/vectara-docs/www/docs/api-reference/search-apis/reranking.md

 (MMR) Reranker, or User Defined Function reranker, it performs the following
 steps:

-1. Reranks all input results according to its algorithm.
+1. Reranks all input results based on the selected reranker.
 2. Eliminates results that return null scores.
 3. Sorts the reranked results based on their new scores.
 4. Returns the top *N* results, where *N* is the value specified by this limit.